-Art, culture, grand cities and the extraordinary beauty of Italy’s northern lakes.
+Art, culture, grand cities and the extraordinary beauty of majestic lakes highlight this trip through Northern Italy.

-Fabulous lakeview rooms in Bellagiowith visits to Villas Melfi, Balbianello and Carlotta spotlight our time on Lake Como.
+Fabulous lakeview rooms in Bellagio with visits to Villas Melfi, Balbianello and Carlotta spotlight our time on Lake Como.
 Our visit to Lake Garda includes a boat tour around the Sirmione peninsula.
-We will explore the Borromeo islands on Lake Maggiore by boat and also enjoy lakeview rooms at our Stresa hotel.
-Our lakes’ explorations will round out with a morning on Lake Orta and lunch at a small vintner’s farmhouse.
+We will explore the Borromeo islands on Lake Maggiore by boat and enjoy lakeview rooms at our Stresa hotel.
+Our Italian Lakes tour explorations will round out with a morning on Lake Orta and lunch at a small vintner’s farmhouse.

 At 6:45 pm we’ll depart for our first evening out on the town.
 Welcome meeting and aperitifs in the garden of a local restaurant that was originally part of a 17th century palazzo.
 An introduction to traditional Milanese cuisine will follow.